Landau Theory of Dynamic Critical Phenomena in the Rayleigh-Benard System: Equilibrium and dynamic critical phenomena

 where $\mathcal{V}_{pot}=\int d\rr' V_{pot}(|\rr-\rr'|)$ and $\theta(n)=\frac{1-Bn}{B}\left(\ln(1-Bn)-1\right)$.
 The critical point

 is a solution of three equations $\Phi^{(SMT)}_n=0,\Phi^{(SMT)}_{nn}=0,\Phi^{(SMT)}_{nnn}=0$.

 Next, we concentrate only on the behavior in a small neighborhood of the critical point.
-We begin by making Taylor expansion of (\ref{PhiL}) in a small neighborhood of $n^{(cr)}$ (we keep only terms up to the fourth order)
+We begin by making Taylor expansion of (\ref{PhiL}) at $n=n^{(cr)}$ (we keep only terms up to the fourth order)

 where $\xi=n-n^{(cr)}$,

 The parameters $k_1,k_2,k_3, \omega_3$ are expressed in terms of $\mathcal{V}_{pot}$ and $B$.
 The critical part $S^{*(cr)}(\alpha,\beta)=\Phi^{*(cr)}(\hat{\xi}(\alpha,\beta),\alpha,\beta)$ of the entropy (\ref{SstarvdW}) (where $\hat{\xi}(\alpha,\beta)$ is a solution of $\Phi^{(cr)}_{\xi}=0$) is a generalized homogeneous function